Project-MONAI/MONAI/docs/source/config_syntax.md

 }
 ```

-The configuration parser can instantiate the components as a Python object:
+The configuration parser can instantiate the component as a Python object:

 ```py
 >>> from monai.bundle import ConfigParser
 >>> config = ConfigParser()